-- BWM (W register selection) in the MODCON register is any value other than '15' (the stack cannot be accessed using Bit-Reversed Addressing) and - 2. the BREN bit is set in the XBREV register and - 3. the Addressing mode used is Register Indirect with Pre-Increment or Post-Increment.
+- BWM (W register selection) in the MODCON register is any value other than '15' (the stack cannot be accessed using Bit-Reversed Addressing) and - 2. the BREN bit is set in the XBREV register and - 3. the addressing mode used is Register Indirect with Pre-Increment or Post-Increment.

-If the length of a bit-reversed buffer is $M = 2^N$ bytes, then the last 'N' bits of the data buffer start address must be zeros.
+If the length of a bit-reversed buffer is $M = 2^N$ bytes, then the last 'N' bits of the data buffer Start address must be zeros.

-XB<14:0> is the bit-reversed address modifier or 'pivot point', which is typically a constant.
+XB<14:0> is the bit-reversed address modifier or 'pivot point' which is typically a constant.
 In the case of an FFT computation, its value is equal to half of the FFT data buffer size.

-Note: All bit-reversed EA calculations assume word sized data (LSb of every EA is always clear).
+Note: All bit-reversed EA calculations assume word-sized data (LSb of every EA is always clear).
 The XB value is scaled accordingly to generate compatible (byte) addresses.

-When enabled, Bit-Reversed Addressing will only be executed for register indirect with pre-increment or post-increment addressing and word sized data writes.
-It will not function for any other addressing mode or for byte sized data, and normal addresses will be generated instead.
-When Bit-Reversed Addressing is active, the W address pointer will always be added to the address modifier (XB) and the offset associated with the Register Indirect Addressing mode will be ignored.
-In addition, as word sized data is a requirement, the LSb of the EA is ignored (and always clear).
+When enabled, Bit-Reversed Addressing is only executed for register indirect with pre-increment or post-increment addressing and word-sized data writes.
+It does not function for any other addressing mode or for byte-sized data.
+Normal addresses are generated instead.
+When Bit-Reversed Addressing is active, the W address pointer is always added to the address modifier (XB) and the offset associated with the Register Indirect Addressing mode is ignored.
+In addition, as word-sized data is a requirement, the LSb of the EA is ignored (and always clear).

 Note: Modulo Addressing and Bit-Reversed Addressing should not be enabled together.
-In the event that the user attempts to do this, Bit-Reversed Addressing will assume priority when active for the X WAGU, and X WAGU Modulo Addressing will be disabled.
-However, Modulo Addressing will continue to function in the X RAGU.
+In the event that the user attempts to do this, Bit-Reversed Addressing assumes priority when active for the X WAGU, and X WAGU Modulo Addressing is disabled.
+However, Modulo Addressing continues to function in the X RAGU.